 Roasted Brown Sugar-Five Spice Butternut Squash

-Preheat oven to 400o F. Cover a rimmed baking sheet with aluminum foil.
+- Preheat oven to 400 degrees F. Cover a rimmed baking sheet with aluminum foil.